 Small mixed year group classroom sizes enable children to work collaboratively across the different year groups, learning from both their peers and teachers.
 These small class sizes give a greater 1-2-1 classroom feel and ensures the children's emotional and mental wellbeing is better personalised.
 Changes to a child's demeanour is more easily recognisable in smaller schools, meaning there is a better chance of identifying safeguarding problems early on.
-Cantley School was part of an independent study in 1995, conducted by Canterna and Canterna, UEA Professors.
-Their finding pictures below still resonated in the small rural school ethos today.
+Cantley School was part of an independent study in 1995, conducted by and the small rural school ethos today.